 BRC is not immune to the potential dangers of drug and alcohol use and misuse.
 Burning Man and its partners in health and safety, including law enforcement, believe in the importance of harm reduction.
-Here are some things to remember
+Here are some things to remember:

-- Always be actively hydrating.
-Bring your own water wherever you go and be sure to get enough electrolytes.

-- ⚠ If you don't know what's in something, it's best not to drink or eat it. - Burning Man is better with friends; consider using a buddy system. - There have been isolated incidents of intentional dosing with intent to assault sometimes referred to as "date rape."
-Participants should be aware of this and exercise appropriate caution. - ☼ If you feel like you've been dosed without your consent, seek help immediately. - # If you or someone around you needs emergency assistance, get help.
+- Always be hydrating.
+Bring your own water wherever you go and be sure to get enough electrolytes. - · Get enough sleep. - Eat healthy, nourishing food. - If you don't know what's in something, it's best not to drink or eat it. - Burning Man is better with friends; consider using a buddy system. - There have been isolated incidents of intentional dosing with intent to assault-sometimes referred to as "date rape."
+Participants should be aware of this and exercise appropriate caution. - If you feel like you've been dosed without your knowledge, seek help immediately. - If you see someone who appears to be overly intoxicated, ask them if they need help. - If you or someone around you needs emergency assistance, get help.
 Black Rock Rangers, medical personnel, and law enforcement officers are there to help ensure your safety.

-If you or someone you're with is feeling overwhelmed, there are services in Black Rock City to support you.
+If you or someone you meet is feeling overwhelmed, there are services in Black Rock City to support you.
 Volunteers from the Zendo Project and the Green Dot team of the Black Rock Rangers are trained to help people going through challenging emotional or psychological processes.
 Both groups offer safe spaces in BRC.
 Seek them out.
 Remember, Black Rock City is our community, and we all need to look out for each other.